UNIpope/foobar-google/README.md

 - t will be a positive integer, not exceeding 250.
 - The first element of the list l has index 0.
 - For the list returned by solution(l, t), the start index must be equal or smaller than the end index.

+## Question 3: IonTree.py
+Flux chains require perfect binary trees, so Lambda's design arranged the ion flux converters to form one.
+To label them, she performed a post-order traversal of the tree of converters and labeled each converter with the order of that converter in the traversal, starting at 1.
+For example, a tree of 7 converters would look like the following:

+   7
+ 3   6
+1 2 4 5

+Write a function solution(h, q) - where h is the height of the perfect tree of converters and q is a list of positive integers representing different flux converters - which returns a list of integers p where each element in p is the label of the converter that sits on top of the respective converter in q, or -1 if there is no such converter.
+For example, solution(3, [1, 4, 7]) would return the converters above the converters at indexes 1, 4, and 7 in a perfect binary tree of height 3, which is [3, 6, -1].

+## next